StefanVDWeide/flask-api-template/README.md

 ---

-## Finally
+## Conclusion

-Hope this guide/template comes useful to you!
-If you have any feedback good or bad, please do let me know or feel free to fork and raise a PR.
-Would be happy to discuss possible improvements.
-Also, I have tried to leave useful comments within the code it self, so further explanation to what each module does can be found within the comments and docstrings.
+Hopefully this template will inspire you to use Flask for your future API projects.
+If you have any feedback please do let me know or feel free to fork and raise a PR.
+I'm actively trying to maintain this project so pull request are more than welcome.

 ### Todo and Improvements